 Generally, the label of “shared parenting” versus “custody” is a distinction without a difference.
 However, in highly contentious cases, where parents cannot communicate (whether it is one parent’s fault or both) sole custody may be necessary to pull the children out of the middle of the parents’ conflict.

-In determining whether sole custody or shared parenting is appropriate for a particular case, courts are required to consider the Shared Parenting Factors codified at R.C.
-Section 3109.04(F)(2).
-The factors include the ability of the parents to communicate, the geographic proximity of the parents, the ability of each parent to foster love and affection for the other parent, and any history of or potential for domestic violence.
+In determining whether sole custody or shared parenting is appropriate for a particular case, courts are required to consider the Shared Parenting Factors codified by local state laws.
+The factors may include the ability of the parents to communicate, the geographic proximity of the parents, the ability of each parent to foster love and affection for the other parent, and any history of or potential for domestic violence.